What Is a Physical NFT and How to Use It

 Conclusion

 With physical NFT use on the rise, hopefully, we’ll see less and less fraud in the art world and more and more artists getting credit for their work.
+The issues with NFTs, such as environmental impact and market volatility, highlight why ETChster offers such a sustainable and reliable solution.

 How many originals are in the world with only a signature to link them to their creator?
 There are probably millions of pieces that are detached from their stories and thus, doing nothing to benefit the artist nor motivate a collector to preserve them…even if they might be priceless!